AurelioMarin/PACS/README.md

 When executing cmake, it would be needed to  specifies the Boost library directory on the command line (-DBOOST_LIBRARYDIR) since it is stored in /usr/lib/x86_64-linux-gnu.
 Otherwise,the modules program_options, serialization, unit_test_framework will not be found.

 Now, we are ready to run our examples.
 All the examples include a makefile to ease their compilation.
-The user will need to change the variable MLPACK_DIR equal to the directory "include" on the previous build directory created.
+The user will need to change the variable MLPACK_DIR equal to the directory "lib" on the previous build directory created.

 # OpenNN